Sustainability & Climate Change: Building Research-Community Partnerships

 This event will look at how engaged research can help communities.
 It will also explore how civil society and academic partners can work together effectively.
 Participants will learn about funding opportunities for impactful projects through presentations, networking, and expert insights on national and EU funding streams.

 The programme will feature community organisations and Maynooth University researchers, each giving brief talks on their expertise, research needs, and collaboration experiences.
-There will be a networking session to encourage new connections, followed by an overview of national and European funding opportunities, including Horizon Europe Cluster and the LIFE Programme.
+There will be a networking session to encourage new connections, followed by an overview of national and European funding opportunities, including Horizon Europe and the LIFE Programme.

 Whether you're a researcher wanting to team up with community partners or a civil society group seeking academic expertise, this event offers a welcoming space to share ideas and explore next steps.